Assassination of Jovenel Moïse: Attack

 First Lady Martine Moïse was also shot multiple times in the attack, suffering gunshot wounds in her arms and thighs, in addition to severe injuries to her hands and abdomen.
-Martine stated that the attackers also ransacked his room, searching his files, before attacking her, and left after thinking she was dead.
+Martine stated that the attackers also ransacked her room, searching her files, before attacking her, and left after thinking she was dead.
 Some of the suspects later admitted that the document they had stolen was the list containing names of corrupt individuals involved in drug trafficking.
 According to the Haitian police, the suspects also robbed the money stored in Moïse's home.
 The couple's daughter was in the house during the attack.
 She hid in the bathroom of her younger brother's bedroom and escaped unharmed, while two maids and a guard were tied up by the attackers but were not shot.

 A video taken by residents living near the site of the attack contains the voice of one man, speaking in English, who claimed over a megaphone during the attack to be a member of the U.S. Drug Enforcement Administration; however, the assailants did not belong to the agency.
 Interim prime minister Claude Joseph said later that the attackers carried military rifles, and spoke both English and Spanish.
 According to those who filmed the attack, the assailants disarmed Moïse's security.

 Neighbors of Moïse said they heard heavy machine gun fire shortly after the attack.
 Residents reported hearing weapons fire, and "seeing men dressed like commandos in black running through the neighborhoods".
 Grenades were also dropped from drones during the attack.

 A press release issued later that day from the office of interim Prime Minister Joseph blamed the attack on "a group of unidentified individuals".
 A high-ranking Haitian government official described the attackers as "mercenaries".